 Information on EASA's responsibilities with regard to Airworthiness Directives (ADs)

-According to Regulation (EU) 2018/1139 of the European Parliament and of the Council of 4 July 2018 since 28 September 2003 the Agency exercises on behalf of the EU Member States their functions and tasks as State of Design, Manufacture and Registry regarding design approval for products, parts and appliances under their safety oversight.
+According to Regulation (EU) 2018/1139 of the European Parliament and of the Council of 4 July 2018 since 28 September 2003, the Agency exercises on behalf of the EU Member States their functions and tasks as State of Design, Manufacture and Registry regarding design approval for products, parts and appliances under their safety oversight.

 In that context the Agency shall issue or adopt ADs to ensure the continuing airworthiness of such products, parts and appliances.

-For products, parts and appliances, for which the Agency is not the Primary Certificating Authority, its policy is to adopt automatically the ADs issued by the non-EU State of Design, unless the Agency adopts a different Decision (Decision N° 2019/018/ED of the Executive Director of the Agency of 03 June 2019).
+For products, parts and appliances, for which the Agency is not the Primary Certifying Authority, its policy is to adopt automatically the ADs issued by the non-EU State of Design, unless the Agency adopts a different Decision (Decision N° 2019/018/ED of the Executive Director of the Agency of 03 June 2019).

 The EASA SP Tool contains all ADs issued or approved by EASA since 28 September 2003 and many State of Design ADs issued by European NAAs before that date.
 Most Foreign State of Design ADs adopted by EASA since 28 September 2003 are already in the EASA SP Tool and those still missing are successively uploaded.